 Fracture A complete or partial break of the bone.
 When the broken bone punctures the skin, it is an "open" or compound fracture.
 Joint Replacement Surgery that removes damaged or diseased parts of a joint and replaces them with man-made parts.
-Muscular Dystrophy A group of genetic diseases characterized by progressive weakness and degeneration of the muscles which control movement.
-Duchenne's (Pseudohypertrophic) Becker Muscular Dystrophy Erb's Atrophy Landouzy-Dejerine Primary Lateral Sclerosis Spinal Muscular Atrophy Osteoporosis A decrease in bone mineral density and bone mass, or a change in the quality of the bone.
+Muscular Dystrophy A group of genetic diseases characterized by progressive weakness and degeneration of the Duchenne's (Pseudohypertrophic)Becker Muscular DystrophyErb's Atrophy muscles which control movement.
+Landouzy-Dejerine Primary Lateral Sclerosis Spinal Muscular Atrophy Osteoporosis A decrease in bone mineral density and bone mass, or a change in the quality of the bone.
 Osteopenia Contracture A permanent tightening of the muscles, tendons, skin, and nearby tissues that causes the joints to shorten and become very stiff.
 Lower Back Pain A common, painful condition affecting the lower area of the spine.
 SpondylolisthesisSpondylolysisBack ache